FelipeLTrovo/psychological_assessment_app/README.md

 As of now, the application presents the following features:

 - Register, show, edit and delete Psychologists, Patients, Instruments, Questions, Answers and Instrument Applications.
-- A psycologist is able to send an instrument to a patient email and see its score after the instrument application is finished..
+- A psycologist is able to send an instrument to a patient email and see its score after the instrument application is finished.
 - A patient is able to resolve the instrument by clicking on the link sent to his email.

 **:warning: Hint:** This project is configured to run under Docker only.